EyeTrackVR/OpenIris/README.md

 3. [Install platformio IDE plugin for VSC](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)
 4. [Install the drivers for CH341SER from here](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE)
 5. Open the cloned project in VSC
-6. Set your own credentials in ESP/include/credentials.h **NOTE: special characters are not supported by the ESP**
+6. Set your own credentials in ESP/platformio.ini in the [wifi] section. **NOTE: special characters are not supported by the ESP**
 7. Connect the esp to the pc via a micro usb cable.
 Make sure that it can transfer data, otherwise this will **not** work
 8. Click on the Ant's head icon on the left and from the menu select a build environment and then click on **build**, wait till it finishes and then click on **upload and monitor**